 Things to do in Bali Indonesia

-Bali is one of those rare islands that offer endless things to do including surfing, snorkeling, temple hopping, volcano trekking, hiking in the rice fields, shopping, scuba diving, chasing waterfalls, and so much more.
+It is a rare island with endless things to do Bali including surfing, snorkeling, temple hopping, volcano trekking, hiking in the rice fields, shopping, scuba diving, chasing waterfalls, and so much more.

 Click on the links below to skip directly to the Bali Points of interest of your choice.